 There are many ways to donate to your favorite park.
 Regardless of what form it takes, your donation is greatly appreciated!

-You can make a gift to benefit our park directly to the National Park Service.
-The entire gift will be used for the purposes that you and the park agree upon.
-No administrative costs are deducted from your gift if it is made directly to the National Park Service.
+You can make a gift to benefit our park either directly to the National Park Service or to our primary nonprofit, tax exempt support organization, the Fort Sumter - Fort Moultrie Historic Trust.
+If you make the gift directly to the park, the entire gift will be used for the purpose you and the park agree upon.
+No administrative cost is deducted from your gift directly to the National Park Service.
 Your check will be deposited in a government account and the full amount will be spent as you intended.
 Most parks have separate donation accounts for park-specific projects and programs for which you can earmark your gift.
 Government accounts are non-interest bearing and cannot generate interest between the time it is deposited and the time it is spent.

-Historic objects, manuscripts, photos, books and other related items that have a direct relationship to Congaree National Park may be donated to the park's museum collection, where they are preserved for future generations to enjoy and access for research purposes.
-Contact the Park Museum Coordinator, Theresa Yednock, to discuss items that you are considering donating to the park's collection.
+Historic objects, manuscripts, books and other related items that have a direct relationship with Fort Sumter or Fort Moultrie may be donated to the park's museum collection, where they are preserved for future generations to enjoy and learn.
+Contact Museum Curator Kate Everitt to discuss anything you are considering donating to the park's collection.